houndhunger/project-path/README.md

 - **Delete Button**: Default **#7A5C5A** (Muted Burgundy), Hover **#dddddd** (Light Grey).

 #### **Button Styles**
-Simple, rounded buttons with neutral or accent colors for various actions, providing clear feedback on hover and active states.
+Simple, rounded buttons with neutral or accent colours for various actions, providing clear feedback on hover and active states.

 #### **Additional Design Elements**
 - **Box Shadows**: Subtle shadows are applied to containers, and the navbar to create depth.
 The navbar has a heavier shadow to stand out.